ibexa/documentation-developer/docs/extending/richtext_block.md

 Then, create a subscriber that converts a string of data into an XML code.
 Create a `src/Event/Subscriber/RichTextBlockSubscriber.php` file.

-In the line 32, `my_block` is the name of the block that is defined in line 3 of the `ezplatform_page_fieldtype.yaml` file above.
+In line 32, `my_block` is the same name of the block that you defined in line 3 of the `ezplatform_page_fieldtype.yaml` file above.
 Line 32 also implements the `PreRender` method.
 Lines 41-51 handle the conversion of content into an XML string: